pishleback/Algebraeon/guide/src/structure/canonical.md

 # Canonical Structures

 Sometimes the situation is simple and we only want to define one set with structure rather than a family of sets, for example, the set of all rational numbers.
-Since sets with structure are represented in Algebraeon objects of structure tyes we will need a structure type with exactly once instance.
+Since sets with structure are represented in Algebraeon objects of structure types we will need a structure type with exactly once instance.
 This can be done explicitly like so

 ```rust
 use algebraeon::{nzq::Rational, rings::structure::*, sets::structure::*};